African Gender Institute

 The African Gender Institute (AGI) is a feminist research and teaching group that studies issues related to gender in Africa.
 It has become a department at the University of Cape Town (UCT), administered within the School of African and Gender Studies, Social Anthropology and Linguistics.
-The AGI has its own dedicated staff and has a unique degree of independence from UCT.
+The AGI has its own staff and has a unique degree of independence from UCT.

 Purpose

 The AGI describes itself as specifically feminist and seeks to promote feminism on the African continent.
 It serves as a point of contact for feminist intellectuals across Africa, many of whom suffer from isolation and discrimination at their academic institutions.
 Amina Mama—a key figure at the AGI—has argued that the organization constitutes a key exception to neoliberal commodification of and control over African academics.
 A major goal of the AGI is to maintain an institutional space for African feminists to network, collaborate, teach, and research.

 History

 The AGI grew out of the Equal Opportunities Research Project, created at the University of Cape Town in 1992 as apartheid was ending.
 The AGI was created in 1996, with the specific goal of advocating for women researchers, policy advocates and writers based within African countries, and with commitment to the growth and voice of African feminisms.
 From 1998 to 1999 Amanda Gouws was the acting director.

 Mama became director of the AGI in 2000 and helped to found its journal Feminist Africa.
 Under Mama's leadership, projects in women's access to e-technologies, women's peace activism, sexual and reproductive rights, and projects on citizenship were undertaken, with contributors across the continent.
 Key among these were Elaine Salo, Sisonke Msimang, Jane Bennett, Jennifer Radloff, and Yaliwe Clarke in South Africa, Charmaine Pereira in Nigeria, Sylvia Tamale and Ruth Ochieng in Uganda, Takyiwaa Manuh and Akosua Ampofo in Ghana, and many others.
 The AGI also grew a strong undergraduate and graduate teaching and research programme within the university of Cape Town.